Department of Chemical Engineering

 Doctor of Philosophy, major in Energy and Materials Engineering

 Asst.
-Prof. Carol M. Encarnado, MS
+Prof. Carol M. Encarnado, MSc

 Master of Science in Food Science

 Engr.
-Francis Darwin T. Eugenio, MSc
+Francis Darwin T. Eugenio, MSEnE

 Master of Science in Environmental Engineering

 Engr.
-Catherine M. Lapada, MS
+Catherine M. Lapada, MSc

 Master of Science in Chemical Engineering

 Asst.
 Prof. Lorico D.S.
-Lapitan, Jr., PhD
+Lapitan Jr., PhD

 Doctor of Philosophy in Chemistry

 Asst.
-Prof. Rosalina A. Lioanag, MS, MBA
+Prof. Rosalina A. Lioanag, MSc, MBA

 Master of Science in Chemical Engineering